-Decatur Nursing Home Abuse Lawyer
+Decatur Nursing Home Abuse and Neglect Lawyer

 Cases of nursing home abuse or neglect are always particularly disturbing.
 We’re outraged because our trust has been betrayed.
 We trust a long-term care facility to take proper care of our loved ones when they’re most in need; if they are mistreated instead, it’s a major betrayal.
 Unfortunately, cases of extended care facility abuse and neglect of elders are all too frequent.
 Of course, all of these cases need to be reported, and the Illinois Department of Public Health issues quarterly reports documenting the actions they’ve taken against facilities determined to be in violation of the Nursing Home Care Act or that they’ve reported for violations related to patient care under Titles XVIII and XIX of the Federal Social Security Act.
 But disciplinary actions and small fines are not enough to do justice.
 To hold them truly accountable for abuse, neglect, or substandard care, you’ll need the help of a caring and knowledgeable nursing home abuse and neglect lawyer.